theNewDynamic/hugo-module-tnd-seo/README.md

 ### Add/Modify SEO Data

 The module parses some data for each page in order to produce the right SEO tags.
-If you need to alternate the data model, you can do so by adding ot your project a `layouts/partials/tnd-seo/AddSEOData.html` partial and add to it as explained [here](/layouts/partials/tnd-seo/eAddSEODataxtend.html).
+If you need to alternate the data model, you can do so by adding to your project a `layouts/partials/tnd-seo/AddSEOData.html` partial and add to it as explained [here](/partials/AddSEOData.html).

-From the partial you can acces the SEO Data model with `.seo`.
+From the partial you can access the SEO Data model with `.seo`.

 Here is the Data model before user modification: